Is Dental Sedation for A Child Safe?

 Children often experience euphoric and happy feelings (hence the name laughing gas).
 Laughing gas sedation helps suppress physical sensations such as touch, hearing, and most importantly pain.
 Your child’s emotional sensations may also be inhibited, including their memory, which means they are unlikely to be able to remember the details of the dental procedure.

-Yes, laughing gas sedation is also safe, even for children.
+Yes, laughing gas is also a very safe dental sedation for a child.
 At our Keswick Kids Dental clinic, our pediatric dentist that does sedation uses a low nitrous oxide to oxygen ratio mixture.
-This allows us to administer laughing gas throughout the procedure.
+This allows us to accurately administer laughing gas throughout the procedure.
 One of the biggest benefits of laughing gas sedation is that we can adjust the level of sedation at any time during the procedure, as needed.

-In oral sedation pediatric dentistry, we adminster pure oxygen through the mask at the end of the treatment to help clear out any remaining nitrous oxide from their system.
+In this type of oral sedation pediatric dentistry, we administer pure oxygen through the mask at the end of the treatment to help clear out any remaining nitrous oxide from their system.

 3. Pediatric Sleep Dentistry